dontcry2013/dontcry2013.github.io/source/_posts/node-httpproxy.md

 ---
-title: Use node.js to implement a http proxy
+title: Use Node.js To Implement HTTP Proxy
 date: 2016-03-06 22:23:11
-categories: front-end
+categories: Front-end
-tags: [http, node.js]
+tags: [HTTP, Node.js]
 ---
 ## Demand
 When I have username and password to simulate a login action on a website, how can I pass the verification algorithm or validation routines, sometimes this kind of program is really complicated which is the biggest obstacle to hack in.
-For instance, when you have plenty [taobao](https://login.m.taobao.com/login.htm) usernames and passwords how can you figure out what the customer bought, as this b2c mogul uses an algorithm to check all http request if they are legal.
+For instance, when you have plenty [Taobao](https://login.m.taobao.com/login.htm) usernames and passwords how can you figure out what the customer bought, as this b2c mogul uses an algorithm to check all http request if they are legal.
 <!-- more -->

 ## Analysis